fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 may still feel anxious about some things but you have at least made progress.

-## What Should You Know Before Starting Your Own IT Company?
+## What’s the best way to address performance issues in developers?

-## What’s the best way to address performance issues in developers without harming team morale?
+I view performance issues as two categories.
+Low investment and high investment.
+I make a habit of looking at the practical skills each developer has in my team so I can estimate how likely the person in question will be to raise their ability in whatever they are lagging behind in.

 ## How to Deal with Engineers Seeking Promotions Too Soon?